shneoh/k3s_infra_training/day1/lab4/README.md

 ## 🧩 Step 1: Create user/password hash using htpasswd and Kubernetes secret

 * Change the username `steven` to your name
-* Change the password to your liking
+* Change the password to your own password *( use basic password as this is a Basic Auth )*

 ```sh
 htpasswd -nb steven DumbDumbWillgoPumpPump | openssl base64